geekygirlsarah/puns/science.md

 * Do you know any puns about sodium?
 "Na"
 * What kind of fish is made of only two sodium atoms?
 "2 Na" [Source: BuzzFeed](https://www.buzzfeed.com/kellyoakes/science-jokes-that-are-terrible-but-also-hilarious?)
 * I love the way the earth rotates.
 It really makes my day.
 [Source: Reddit](https://www.reddit.com/r/Jokes/comments/4br75q/i_love_the_way_the_earth_rotates/)
+* Did you hear oxygen went on a date with potassium?
+It went OK.
+[Source: Business Insider Italia](https://it.businessinsider.com/scientific-chemistry-jokes-puns-2017-6/)